gary-archer/oauth.websample.final/README.md

 Further architecture and non-functional details are described starting in the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) blog post.

+## Programming Languages

+* TypeScript and React are used to implement the SPA

 ## Cloud Infrastructure Used

 * AWS Route 53 is used for custom hosting domains